 The following code shows how to implement the delegate methods.

-A user can be disconnected from Sendbird server when they no longer need to receive messages from an online state.
+A user can be disconnected from the Sendbird server when they no longer need to receive messages from an online state.
 However, the user will still receive push notifications for new messages from group channels they've joined.

 When disconnected, all event delegates in a user's client app registered by